RaoulMa/kaggle/README.md

 # Kaggle
 Python notebooks for several kaggle competitions.
 The data sources are not provided, but are given by the kaggle platform.
-You can also visit my kaggle profile https://www.kaggle.com/raoulma.
+You can also visit my kaggle profile https://www.kaggle.com/raoulma, where current versions of my kernels are published.

+- Nuclei segmentation for Data Science Bowl 2018
 - Breast Cancer Image Classification: Image classification of cancerous breasts with 80% validation accuracy
 - Plant Seedlings Classification: Using a pretrained Xception model achieves 90.06% accuracy on the test set
 - MNIST Classification: Using a CNN achieves 99.51% test set accuracy